 04/11/2012: Added mycobacterium infection and inflammatory bowel disease as investigational indications.

 05/13/2013: Added sarcoidosis as an investigational indication.

-CODE REFERENCEThis is not intended to be a comprehensive list of codes.
-Some covered procedure codes have multiple descriptions.
+CODE REFERENCE This may not be a comprehensive list of procedure codes applicable to this policy.

-The code(s) listed below are ONLY covered if the procedure is performed according to the "Policy" section of this document.
+The code(s) listed below are ONLY medically necessary if the procedure is performed according to the "Policy" section of this document.